-Overview: J&L is a Massachusetts-registered Corporation, established to achieve the legalized cultivation and manufacture of high-quality marijuana plants and products.
-The facility will comprise a propagation room; three grow rooms, extraction, manufacturing, packaging, administration, and secure storage rooms.
-The production output will comprise a range of marijuana flower and topical products for sale to licensed retail outlets.
+Overview: J&L is a Massachusetts-registered Corporation, established to achieve the legalized cultivation of high-quality marijuana plants and products.
+The facility will comprise a propagation room; three grow rooms, packaging, administration, and secure storage rooms.
+The production output will comprise a range of marijuana flower, kief, and trim for sale to licensed retail and wholesale outlets.

-Products/Services: J&L will cultivate, process, and - through its product range - offer a variety of high quality, marijuana strains and marijuana products that appeal to both regular, occasional, and new consumers of marijuana using mindful production practices and genetics that provide a balance between the highest yields and the greatest value to customers.
+Products/Services: J&L will cultivate, process, and - through its product range - offer a variety of high quality, marijuana strains that appeal to both regular, occasional, and new consumers of marijuana using mindful production practices and genetics that provide a balance between the highest yields and the greatest value to customers.
 The facility, in its proposed configuration, will yield an average of 102 lbs of flower and 15 lbs of trim each month (1219 lbs of bud and 183 lbs of trim per year).
-It is intended that all production will be sold wholesale to licensed retailers.
+It is intended that all flower, kief, and trim production will be sold wholesale to retailers and manufacturers.